agenjs/agen-encoding/README.md

 * High-level methods:
   - [encode](#encode-method) encode strings to UTF-8 binary blocks
-  - [decode](#decode-method) decodes binary blocks and returns decoded strings
+  - [decode](#decode-method) decodes binary blocks and returns string chunks
-  - [lines](#lines-method) decodes binary stream and returns individual lines
+  - [lines](#lines-method) decodes binary stream and returns individual lines;
+    returned lines have the trailing `"\n"` symbol.
-* Main methods encoding / decoding messages and providing detailed information about exact position of blocks in the stream:
+* Main methods for encoding / decoding messages.
+These methods provide detailed information about exact positions of returned blocks in the stream:
-  - [encodeBlocks](#encodeBlocks-method) encode strings to UTF-8 binary blocks
+  - [encodeBlocks](#encodeBlocks-method) encodes strings to UTF-8 binary blocks
-    and returns byte position and byte length of the encoded chunk
+    and returns byte position and length of the encoded chunks
-  - [decodeBlocks](#decodeBlocks-method) decodes binary blocks and returns decoded strings with byte-level position of these strings in the original stream
+  - [decodeBlocks](#decodeBlocks-method) decodes binary blocks and returns decoded strings with their byte-level positions in the original stream
-  - [decodeLines](#decodeLines-method) decodes individual lines from the original stream with the same position information
+  - [decodeLines](#decodeLines-method) decodes individual lines and returns their position in the stream; returned lines have the trailing `"\n"` symbol
 * Low-level functions accepting one character / one byte and performing encoding / decoding at the byte level:
   - [newEncoder](#newEncoder-method) encodes individual characters